Note

-This article discusses how you can capture telemetry data from your Copilot Studio agent for use in Azure Application Insights.
+This article explains how to capture telemetry data from your Copilot Studio agent for use in Azure Application Insights.

 In addition to the native analytics features within Copilot Studio, you can send telemetry data to Application Insights.
 Telemetry offers insights into your agent by tracking:

-• Custom telemetry events that can be sent from your topics
+- Custom telemetry events that you can send from your topics

 Important

-Application Insights is a feature of Azure Monitor, an extensible Application Performance Management (APM) tool that allows you to monitor your live applications.
+Application Insights is a feature of Azure Monitor, an extensible Application Performance Management (APM) tool that you can use to monitor your live applications.
 It requires a subscription to Microsoft Azure.

 Connect your Copilot Studio agent to Application Insights

-To connect your agent to Application Insights, you first need to add your instrumentation key to your agent's configuration.
+To connect your agent to Application Insights, first add your instrumentation key to your agent's configuration.

-2. Within the Application Insights section, populate the Connection string setting.
-See the Azure Monitor documentation to find out how to locate your connection string.
+Within the Application Insights section, enter the Connection string.
+To learn how to locate your connection string, see the Azure Monitor documentation.

-• Log activities: If enabled, details of incoming/outgoing messages and events are logged.
+Log activities: If enabled, the system logs details of incoming and outgoing messages and events.

 Analyze bot telemetry with Application Insights

-After you connect your bot to Application Insights, telemetry data is logged when users interact with the bot, including during testing within Copilot Studio.
-To see the logged telemetry data, navigate to the Logs section of your Application Insights resource in Azure.
+After you connect your bot to Application Insights, it logs telemetry data when users interact with the bot, including during testing within Copilot Studio.
+To see the logged telemetry data, go to the Logs section of your Application Insights resource in Azure.

 From here, you can use Kusto queries to query and analyze your data.
 See example queries.